aws/aws-cdk-go/awscdkgluealpha/README.md

 A Job encapsulates a script that connects to data sources, processes them, and then writes output to a data target.
 There are four types of Glue
-Jobs: Spark (ETL and Streaming), Python Shell, Ray, and Flex Jobs.
+Jobs: Spark (ETL and Streaming), Python Shell, and Flex Jobs.
 Most of the required parameters for these jobs are common across all types, but there are a few differences depending on the languages supported and features provided by each type.
 For all job types, the L2 defaults